Evan Engram

 Evan Michael Engram (born September 2, 1994) is an American professional football tight end for the Denver Broncos of the National Football League (NFL).
 He played college football for the Ole Miss Rebels, earning first-team All-American honors in 2016.
 He was selected by the New York Giants with the 23rd pick in the first round of the 2017 NFL draft.
 In 2022, Engram signed with the Jacksonville Jaguars, where he spent three seasons before being released after the 2024 season and later signed with the Broncos.
+He has been known for his incredibly fast 40-yard dash, a 4.42.

 Early life

 Engram was born on September 2, 1994 in Powder Springs, Georgia.
 He attended and played high school football at Hillgrove High School in Powder Springs, Georgia.
 A 3–star tight end recruit, Engram committed to play college football at Ole Miss over offers from Georgia State, Marshall, South Alabama, Toledo, and Wake Forest, among others.

 College career

 Engram was a consensus first-team All-Southeastern Conference selection.
 In his four-year career at Ole Miss, he made 162 receptions for 2,320 yards, a 14.3 yard average.
 He had 15 career touchdowns.
 He netted five catches for 176 yards, including an 83-yard reception, in the 2014 Egg Bowl.
 In his last year at Ole Miss, on 65 receptions, Engram netted 926 yards and eight touchdowns, a performance that earned him the Conerly Trophy.